yuhe0601/yuhe0601.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am **Yuhe Zhang**, an Associate Professor at Northwest University and a PhD supervisor.
+I obtained a Bachelor’s degree in Software Engineering and a PhD in Computer Science from Northwest University (NWU).
+I visited Professor Daniel Cohen-Or’s lab in Israel in 2022.

 My research lies in 3D vision, with a focus on point cloud processing, 3D shape generation, and digital restoration of cultural heritage.
 Recently, I have developed a particular interest in 3D shape editing methods.

 My current research focuses on:
 - Text- and image-guided 3D shape editing